Developmental coordination disorder

-Developmental coordination disorder (DCD), also known as developmental motor coordination disorder, developmental dyspraxia, or simply dyspraxia (from Ancient Greek praxis 'activity'), is a neurodevelopmental disorder characterized by impaired coordination of physical movements as a result of brain messages not being accurately transmitted to the body.
-Deficits in fine or gross motor skills movements interfere with activities of daily living.
-It is often described as disorder in skill acquisition, where the learning and execution of coordinated motor skills is substantially below that expected given the individual's chronological age.
+Developmental coordination disorder (DCD), also known as developmental motor coordination disorder, developmental dyspraxia, or simply dyspraxia (from Ancient Greek praxis 'activity'), is a motor disorder characterized by impaired coordination of physical movements as a result of brain messages not being accurately transmitted to the body.
+Deficits in fine or gross motor skills interfere with activities of daily living.
+It is often described as a disorder in skill acquisition, where the learning and execution of coordinated motor skills is substantially below that expected given the individual's chronological age.
 Difficulties may present as clumsiness, slowness and inaccuracy of performance of motor skills (e.g., catching objects, using cutlery, handwriting, riding a bike, use of tools or participating in team sports or swimming).
 It is often accompanied by difficulty with organisation and/or problems with attention, working memory and time management.

 A diagnosis of DCD is reached only in the absence of other neurological impairments such as cerebral palsy, multiple sclerosis, or Parkinson's disease.
 The condition is lifelong and its onset is in early childhood.
 It is thought to affect about 5% of the population.
-Occupational therapy can help people with dyspraxia to develop their coordination and achieve things that they might otherwise find extremely challenging to accomplish.
+Occupational therapy can help people with dyspraxia to develop their coordination and achieve things that they might otherwise find extremely challenging.
 Dyspraxia has nothing to do with intelligence but people with dyspraxia may struggle with self-esteem because their peers can easily do things they struggle with on a daily basis.
 Dyspraxia is not often known as a disability in the general public.